-Nobody knows anything: the late screenwriter William Goldman’s famous maxim for determining the likely commercial viability of a movie.
+Nobody knows anything: that was the late screenwriter William Goldman’s famous maxim for determining the likely commercial viability of a movie.

 But it could also apply to the pop landscape of the 1980s.
 While the essential ingredients for a chart smash – great melodies, interesting sounds, emotional material – were probably intact, there were also novelty hits by the dozen.
 Soap-opera actors, kids and comedians were all over the shop.

 But hey – if one hit single doesn’t make for a lasting career, with a bit of luck it can still be a cash cow.
-So join us now for a trawl through some of the best one-hit wonders of the 1980s, starting with a bona fide pop classic…
+So join us now for a trawl through some of the best one-hit wonders (all made the UK top 40) of the 1980s…

 20. Orange Juice: ‘Rip It Up’ (1983)